smartpesa/mpos-android-starter-example/README.md

 Please follow our confluence documentation for the process of authentication, logging in and performing transaction. https://smartpesa.atlassian.net/wiki/spaces/SPD/pages/51090535/Getting+Started+With+Android

+We also have a demo app which covers most functions of SmartPesa SDK such as perform transaction, print receipt, send notification, qr payments and much more.
+Please check it here https://github.com/smartpesa/mpos-smartpesa-demo-app

 You can email your request for login credentials or any queries to support@smartpesa.com